russellmsilva/MazeMappingRobot/milestone3.md

 In the future, we plan to implement a faster way for the robot to navigate back to a previous location when it reaches a "dead end."
 This may include implementing Dijkstra's algorithm.

+#### Attempts

+[Here](add link). is a video of one of our attempts of getting the robot running.
+The robot can be seen sensing a wall, stopping because of the wall and turning around.